-Life has a way of pushing us past our comfort zones, and when this happens to me, I often use one of my favorite mantras – “Let it in.”
+Life has a way of pushing us past our comfort zone.
+When this happens to me, I often use one of my favorite mantras, “Let it in.”
 I find these three little words so powerful.
-It is all about letting Life in—to actually be present for this living moment—both the easy and the difficult.
-Usually we are someplace else, caught in our minds, wanting Life to be different than what it is rather than actually being here for it.
+It is all about letting life in—to be present for this living moment—both the easy and the difficult.
+Usually we are some place else, caught in our minds, wanting life to differ from what it is rather than being here for it.

-As I was resting in the moment, I noticed a man being called back.
+As I was resting, a man was called back.
 He had checked in for an appointment with the same doctor 20 minutes after I checked in.
-My mind started reacting and I could feel my belly tightening.
+My mind started reacting and I could feel my belly tightening, because this stretched me past my comfort zone.
 I went up to the receptionist to ask her about it and she said he was having some eye tests before he saw the doctor.
-A few minutes later, an employee came into the waiting room and somehow had gotten the idea that I was upset (which I wasn’t).
+A few minutes later, an employee came into the waiting room after getting the idea that I was upset (which I wasn’t).